 3. Increased Productivity

-4. Refined Customer ExperienceÂ
+4. Refined Customer Experience

 Having access to automation tools that use artificial intelligence helps businesses make better decisions and produce more informed results.
 By knowing what people want and how they think, you can drive their decisions and make them feel good when they interact with your brand.
-Based on automated data analytics, you can deliver a personalized customer experience and start engaging with your clients at the right time and through a proper communication channel.Â
+Based on automated data analytics, you can deliver a personalized customer experience and start engaging with your clients at the right time and through a proper communication channel.

-5. Better Marketing and Promotional EffortsÂ
+5. Better Marketing and Promotional Efforts

 Automating data analytics gives you insights into what your consumers want and how to cater to their needs, which further allows you to track them down and make promotional offers.
 With a better understanding of data analytics, SMEs can get a better understanding of the market, clients, and competitors.
 They can easily make predictions, follow the latest trends, and leverage data-centric marketing efforts.

-When Should You Automate Data Analytics?
+When Should You Automating Data Analysis ?

 Now that you know the benefits of automating data analytics, it’s time to understand when and where to use automation.
 As a simple rule of thumb, automate those tasks that are rule-based and performed very often.
 These tasks majorly include: